-244 repeated trusted network-layer onboarding of devices to the same or a different network 245 automatic establishment of an encrypted connection between an IoT device and a trusted application service (i.e., trusted application-layer onboarding) after the IoT device has 246 247 performed trusted network-layer onboarding and used its credentials to connect to the network policy-based ongoing device authorization 248 software-based methods to provision device birth credentials in the factory 249 250 mechanisms for IoT device manufacturers to provide IoT device purchasers with information 251 needed to onboard the IoT devices to their networks (i.e., device bootstrapping information) 1.3 Benefits 252 253 This practice guide can be of benefit to both IoT device users and IoT device manufacturers.
-The guide can help IoT device users understand how to onboard IoT devices to their networks in a trusted manner 254 255 to: 256 Ensure that their network is not put at risk as IoT devices are added to it 257 Safeguard their IoT devices from being taken over by unauthorized networks 258 Provide IoT devices with unique credentials for network access 259 Provide, renew, and replace device network credentials in a secure manner 260 Ensure that IoT devices can automatically and securely perform application-layer onboarding after performing trusted network-layer onboarding and connecting to a network 261 Support ongoing protection of IoT devices throughout their lifecycles 262 263 This guide can help IoT device manufacturers, as well as manufacturers and vendors of semiconductors, 264 secure storage components, and network onboarding equipment understand the desired security 265 properties for supporting trusted network-layer onboarding and demonstrate mechanisms for: Placing unique credentials into secure storage on IoT devices at time of manufacture (i.e., device 266 267 birth credentials) 268 Installing onboarding software onto IoT devices 269 Providing IoT device purchasers with information needed to onboard the IoT devices to their 270 networks (i.e., device bootstrapping information) 271 Integrating support for network-layer onboarding with additional security capabilities to provide 272 ongoing protection throughout the device lifecycle

-2 How to Use This Guide

-- 274 This NIST Cybersecurity Practice Guide demonstrates a standards-based reference design for - 275 implementing trusted IoT device network-layer onboarding and lifecycle management and describes - various example implementations of this reference design.
-Each of these implementations, which are - 277 known as builds, is standards-based and is designed to help provide assurance that networks are not put - at risk as new IoT devices are added to them and help safeguard IoT devices from connecting to - 279 unauthorized networks.
-The reference design described in this practice guide is modular and can be - deployed in whole or in part, enabling organizations to incorporate trusted IoT device network-layer - 281 onboarding and lifecycle management into their legacy environments according to goals that they have - 282 prioritized based on risk, cost, and resources. - 283 NIST is adopting an agile process to publish this content.
-Each volume is being made available as soon as - possible rather than delaying release until all volumes are completed.
-Work implementing the example - 285 solutions and developing other parts of the content continues.
-As a preliminary draft, we will publish at - least one additional draft for public comment before it is finalized. - 287 When complete, this guide will contain five volumes: - NIST Special Publication (SP) 1800-36A: Executive Summary why we wrote this guide, the challenge we address, why it could be important to your organization, and our approach to solving this challenge - NIST SP 1800-36B: Approach, Architecture, and Security Characteristics what we built and why (you are here) - NIST SP 1800-36C: How-To Guides instructions for building the example implementations, including all the security-relevant details that would allow you to replicate all or parts of this project - NIST SP 1800-36D: Functional Demonstrations use cases that have been defined to showcase trusted IoT device network-layer onboarding and lifecycle management security capabilities and the results of demonstrating these use cases with each of the example implementations - NIST SP 1800-36E: Risk and Compliance Management risk analysis and mapping of trusted IoT device network-layer onboarding and lifecycle management security characteristics to cybersecurity standards and recommended practices - 302 Depending on your role in your organization, you might use this guide in different ways: - 303 Business decision makers, including chief security and technology officers, will be interested in the 304 Executive Summary, NIST SP 1800-36A, which describes the following topics: - challenges that enterprises face in migrating to the use of trusted IoT device network-layer onboarding
+286 287 • mechanisms for IoT device manufacturers to provide IoT device purchasers with information needed to onboard the IoT devices to their networks (i.e., device bootstrapping information) 288 1.3 Benefits 289 290 - actice guide can benefit both IoT device users and IoT device manufacturers.
+The guide can help vice users understand how to onboard IoT devices to their networks in a trusted manner to: 291 Ensure that their network is not put at risk as IoT devices are added to it 292 Safeguard their IoT devices from being taken over by unauthorized networks 293 Provide IoT devices with unique credentials for network access 294 Provide, renew, and replace device network credentials in a secure manner 295 296 Ensure that IoT devices can automatically and securely perform application-layer onboarding after performing trusted network-layer onboarding and connecting to a network 297 Support ongoing protection of IoT devices throughout their lifecycles 298 299 300 secure ide can help IoT device manufacturers, as well as manufacturers and vendors of semiconductors, storage components, and network onboarding equipment, understand the desired security ties for supporting trusted network-layer onboarding and demonstrate mechanisms for: 301 302 Placing unique credentials into secure storage on IoT devices at time of manufacture (i.e., device birth credentials) 303 Installing onboarding software onto IoT devices 304 305 Providing IoT device purchasers with information needed to onboard the IoT devices to their networks (i.e., device bootstrapping information) 306 307 Integrating support for network-layer onboarding with additional security capabilities to provide ongoing protection throughout the device lifecycle 308 2 H low to Use This Guide 309 310 311 312 313 314 315 316 317 implen various known at risk unauth deploy onboa ST Cybersecurity Practice Guide demonstrates a standards-based reference design for nenting trusted IoT device network-layer onboarding and lifecycle management and describes a example implementations of this reference design.
+Each of these implementations, which are as builds, is standards-based and is designed to help provide assurance that networks are not put as new IoT devices are added to them and help safeguard IoT devices from connecting to norized networks.
+The reference design described in this practice guide is modular and can be red in whole or in part, enabling organizations to incorporate trusted IoT device network-layer right and lifecycle management into their legacy environments according to goals that they have zed based on risk, cost, and resources.
+318 NIST is adopting an agile process to publish this content.
+Each volume is being made available as soon as possible rather than delaying release until all volumes are completed.
+Work continues on implementing the example solutions and developing other parts of the content.
+As a preliminary draft, we will publish at least one additional draft for public comment before it is finalized.